Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

 ## Runtime flow

-1. **Entry points** initialise logging, metrics middleware, and database state.
-   The FastAPI app adds `RequestMetricsMiddleware` so every request is counted and timed, while the CLI uses `logging_context` to provide correlation IDs.
+1. **Entry points** initialise logging, tracing, metrics middleware, and database state.
+The FastAPI app wires both `RequestTraceMiddleware` and `RequestMetricsMiddleware` so every request gains a traceparent header and latency metrics, while the CLI uses `logging_context` + `traced` to provide correlation IDs and trace IDs for background work.
 2. **Extension loader** imports every enabled module declared in `Settings.allowed_extensions`.
 Extensions register an `ExtensionManifest` with `apps.extensions.registry.extension_registry` and can contribute health